Scowluga/q-by-practice/tickerplant/README.md

 ## Installation & Start Up
 On a Macbook Pro running Big Sur 11.5.2:
 - Install q with the on-demand license in the default location `~/q`.
-  Otherwise, change `runsource.applescript` as necessary.
+  Otherwise, change `run.applescript` as necessary.
 - Clone the repo into the default directory `~/q/q-by-practice`.
 - Follow the cookbook requirement: Terminal > Preferences > New tabs open with > set to default.
-- Run `runsource.applescript`.
+- Run `run.applescript`.

 ## Architecture
 TODO